-We now only accept electronic submissions via our submissions portal:
+We accept electronic submissions via our submissions portal:

-Only one submission per person per reading period.
-Simultaneous submissions are fine, but please let us know immediately if your submitted work is accepted elsewhere.
-All hard copy submissions will be recycled and will not be returned.
-No previously published work, please.
+Only one submission per person per reading period please.
+Simultaneous submissions are fine, but if your submitted work is accepted elsewhere please let us know immediately and withdraw your submissions through Submittable.
+If you need to withdraw a portion of a submission please email: email@example.com..
+Previously published work is not accepted.
 We define previously published work as a piece published in another journal, either paper or electronic in a book or chapbook—even a self-published one—or one that is currently online in a public blog or within a public forum.

 Please send us no more than five poems at a time.
 One poem per page.
 Format poems on the page as you would have them printed.

-Non-Fiction pieces of up to 7,500 words are welcome.
-Please double-space all entries and have them formatted with an acceptable manuscript font (e.g. Times New Roman 12pt).
+Nonfiction pieces of up to 5,500 words are welcome.
+Please single-space all entries and have them formatted with an acceptable manuscript font (e.g. Times New Roman 12pt).

 Text as Art